 • I am a life-long learner and have interest in eventually pursuing a Ph.D

-• I am learning how to play Dungeons and Dragons
+• I am learning how to play Dungeons and Dragons (poorly, I might add)

 • I am a very average Settlers of Catan player